suvarchalasarva/EDAandMLwithPython/EDA on Telecom Services/README.md

 - Merged phone_brand_device_model dataframe with already above merged dataframe.
 - There are NaN's for phone_brand,device_model columns in merged dataframe.
 - These NaN's are filled by mode values from merged dataframe.
+- Our dataset is cleansed and ready for performing analysis and plotting with __261182 rows X 12 columns__
+- Unique device_id’s which represent individual user count is __4297 rows X 12 columns__
+- After filtering for __top 10 phone brand users__, we get events recorded count as __246400 rows X 12 columns__, whereas unique device_id’s count is __4061 rows X 12 columns__
 ## PROBLEM STATEMENT
 - To help the customer, the consultants are expected to have depth of clarity in the underlying data.
 Do help the service provider understand what the right way forward is and suggest actionable insights from marketing and product terms.
 ## PROBLEM ANALYSIS - EDA